Steps to Earning Substance Abuse Counselor Certification in Minnesota

 But despite a thoughtful approach, Minnesota isn’t invincible.

-According to the DHS, 300,000 Minnesotans are in need of some form of substance use disorder treatment.
-While this issue affects everyone, the DHS also reports alarming disparities in care — Black residents are twice as likely to die from an overdose than white residents.
+According to the Minnesota Department of Human Services (DHS), 300,000 Minnesotans are in need of some form of substance use disorder treatment.
+While this issue affects everyone, the DHS also reports alarming disparities in care.
+Black residents are twice as likely to die from an overdose as white residents.
 Native Americans are five times as likely.

 If you’re passionate about closing these gaps, here’s what you need to know about becoming a substance abuse counselor in Minnesota, starting your career, and finding the right college or university to help you prepare.